pulquero/BatteryAggregator/README.md

 "max_always" - always use the max value of all the batteries.

+"max_when_floating" - use the min value of all the batteries, but when floating use the max (requires batteries to have `/Info/ChargeMode`).

 "dvcc" - track the DVCC value (`com.victronenergy.settings/Settings/SystemSetup/MaxChargeVoltage`).

 For example, to use "min_when_balancing", add the following: